Gnkgo/summaries/systems-programming-and-computer-architecture/ImportantSPCA.md

 *GNU gcc Toolchain*

-CPP (Macro subsitution include header files) - CC1 (compile each C file into assembly language) - as (Assemble each file into object code) - Id (link object files into program binary) - Executable
+CPP (Macro substitution include header files) - CC1 (compile each C file into assembly language) - as (Assemble each file into object code) - Id (link object files into program binary) - Executable

 ## Debugger
 **Valgrind** helpful for memory-related errors

 **GDB** conventional debugger, good for finding bad pointer dereferences, hard to detect the other memory bugs

-**Objdump** Useful tool for examinibg object code, analyzes bit pattern of series of instructions
+**Objdump** Useful tool for examining object code, analyzes bit pattern of series of instructions

 ## Random
 \\\ is an escape.